mpv-player/mpv/DOCS/man/options.rst

     The argument selects the drop methods, and can be one of the following:

     <no>
-        Disable any framedropping (default).
+        Disable any framedropping.
     <vo>
-        Drop late frames on video output.
+        Drop late frames on video output (default).
 This still decodes and filters all frames, but doesn't render them on the VO.
 It tries to query the display FPS (X11 only, not correct on multi-monitor systems), or assumes infinite display FPS if that fails.
 Drops are indicated in the terminal status line as ``D: `` field.
 If the decoder is too slow, in theory all frames would have to be dropped (because all frames are